Saigon is famous for its vibrant nightlife and food, but finding the best places is difficult for tourists, so is joining a tour a good idea?

-With almost ten years of experience, XO Tours has become one of the most trusted food tours in Saigon, and was the first to feature all-female bike drivers.
+With almost ten years of experience, XO Tours has become one of Saigon’s most trusted food tours and was the first to feature all-female bike drivers.

 We tried their premier tour – The XO Foodie – listed as one of the top nine food tours in the world by Forbes Magazine.

 XO Foodie offers a unique and authentic look into the lives of the local people and lets guests try some of the not-so-well-known Vietnamese dishes.

 What to expect on The XO Foodie?

 We were picked up from our hotel by our designated tour drivers, Hang and Hong.